There are several varieties of Opuntia engelmannii, the most distinctive of which is Opuntia engelmannii var. linguiformis.

 Repotting: Repot only when the cactus becomes potbound or is too large and unstable in its container.
 Choose a slightly larger container with drainage holes at the bottom.
 The best time for repotting is late winter or early spring.

 Propagation: You can propagate Opuntia engelmannii var. linguiformis by stem segments or seeds.
 Using stem segments is the easiest method and yields faster results.
-For best results, take stem segments in early summer.
-Sow the seeds in late spring.
+Take stem segments in early summer for best results, and sow the seeds in late spring.

 Learn more at How to Grow and Care for Opuntia.